Import and export of plants

-Potatoes (as they come out of the field) are bought in GB, come into NI, are processed in NI business into different products e.g. fresh chips which are then sold to ROI from NI company , is there a tariff applied on product?
+Ware Potatoes are bought in GB, come into NI, are processed in NI business into different products e.g. fresh chips which are then sold to ROI from NI company , is there a tariff applied on product?

 Are the certification for animal products given free of charge?
 For seed potatoes we have to pay for certification and inspection - how is this fair?

 DAERA Plant Health are unable to comment on fees and charges for certification of goods that do not fall under Plant Health.
 Fees will continue to be applied for inspection and certification of seed potatoes within NI.

 You suggest getting potatoes in from GB before 1st January but as most farms close over Christmas - New Year period goods would have to be lifted 10 days prior and then stored.
 Storage life is 3 weeks at best so stocks would be exhausted by mid-January.